exactassembly/yocto-xa-rockchip-howto/doc/00-QuickStart.md

 Alternatively use the provided VSCode tasks (Terminal->Run Task...) which will perform the necessary cooker initialization, download, and build steps.

+## Running Locally

+### Installation Requirements

+- Git
+- Docker/docker-compose/docker desktop
+- VSCode
+  - VSCode extension: dev containers

+### Starting the Devcontainer

+Note: Ensure that Docker-Desktop is running before continuing

+#### Option 1: Running from a local clone

+1. Clone git repository into a local folder
+2. In VSCode: open cloned repository in VSCode (File->open folder...)
+3. In VSCode: open the Command Palette (View->Command Palette...) and run: `Dev Containers: Reopen in Container`

+#### Option 2: Cloning into a container volume

+To Do

+### Building the image

+To generate the image in this repository, open a terminal in the devcontainer and run:
+> /opt/cooker/scripts/broiler.sh broil

+Alternatively, use the provided VSCode build task (Terminal->Run Build Task...).

 ## What is this stuff?

 This repo contains boilerplate structure necessary to start a devcontainer